Disclaimer & Copyright Notices; Optimized for the MS Internet Explorer

 Chemical vs Biological monitoring

-The bathymetric map; the basic morphological data; the location map; the Nova Scotia lake hypolimnion project; the paleolimnology of lakes in the HRM; HRM's receiving water baseline sampling program for fecal coliforms
+The bathymetric map; the basic morphological data; the location map; the Nova Scotia lake hypolimnion project; the paleolimnology of lakes in the HRM

 Img- animated smiley2.gif

-In addition, an experimental project carried out several years ago by the DFO at Bell and Maynard Lakes concluded that the control brook trout fingerlings survived well in Maynard Lake while the survival rate was poor at Bell Lake!
-May the Almighty Lord bless the Maynard Lake environs in perpetuity!
+In addition, an experimental project carried out several years ago by the DFO at Bell and Maynard Lakes concluded that the control brook trout fingerlings survived well in Maynard Lake while the survival rate was poor at Bell Lake.

-The original history from early-to-mid-1900s when Maynard Lake was used as a drinking water supply!
-Thank you Mr. Kenneth Manuel:
+The original history from early-to-mid-1900s when Maynard Lake was used as a drinking water supply.
+Thank you Mr. Kenneth Manuel for the info:-

 [Img-old_history1.jpg]